The John Macleod Charitable Trust

 • Charities already known to the trustees

-• Organizations working in areas closely aligned with the trust's specific interests
+• Organisations working in areas closely aligned with the trust's specific interests

 • Charities with demonstrated track records in their field

-• Organizations invited to apply by the trustees
+• Organisations invited to apply by the trustees

 However, these are general principles rather than specific guidance from THE JOHN MACLEOD CHARITABLE TRUST.